jmreidy/grunt-mocha-webdriver/README.md

 Specifies whether to use the Promise version of the WD.js API.
 Defaults to false (the callback version).

+####ignoreSslErrors
+Type: Boolean

+A passthrough to the Phantom CLI runner to ignore errors with SSL certs.

 ####require
 Type: Array <String>